Treatment of prolactin in women. Clinical manifestations of elevated prolactin in women: causes and consequences for the body

 Growth of seminal vesicles and prostate.

-During pregnancy, prolactin levels rise 20-fold, which is caused by high levels of estrogen and progesterone.
+During pregnancy, prolactin levels increase 20-fold, which is caused by high levels of estrogen and progesterone.
 High doses of prolactin provoke breast enlargement and darkening of the areola in pregnant women.
-At the same time, estrogen and progesterone block the production of breast milk, despite the high levels of progesterone.
-Immediately after childbirth, the concentration of estrogen and progesterone drops and colostrum begins to be released, and then milk.
+In this case, estrogen and progesterone block the production of breast milk, despite high progesterone levels.
+Immediately after birth, the concentration of estrogen and progesterone drops and colostrum and then milk begin to be released.

-Prolactin stabilizes 4-6 weeks after the baby is born.
-But its level remains consistently high for several more months due to the stimulation of the nipples during feeding, which allows you to maintain lactation.
-This mechanism explains the fact that frequent attachment to the breast increases the amount of milk.
+Prolactin stabilizes 4-6 weeks after birth.
+But its level remains consistently high for several more months due to stimulation of the nipples during feeding, which allows maintaining lactation.
+This mechanism explains the fact that frequent breastfeeding increases milk supply.

 A high level of prolactin in a nursing mother protects her from re-pregnancy.
-He suppresses education gonadotropic hormones pituitary gland and prevents ovulation and development of the corpus luteum, which is manifested by the absence of menstruation in the first months breastfeeding.
-Occasionally, pregnancy in such conditions can still occur.
+It suppresses education gonadotropic hormones pituitary gland and prevents ovulation and development of the corpus luteum, which is manifested by the absence of menstruation in the first months breastfeeding.
+Occasionally, pregnancy can still occur under such conditions.

-Why is a prolactin test ordered? (main indications for this analysis)
+Why is a prolactin test prescribed? (main indications for this analysis)

 Indications for prolactin testing